-California Penal Code 597(b) PC is the California statute governing cockfighting (or, the fighting or injuring of roosters).
+California Penal Code 597b PC is the California statute that defines the crime of cockfighting (or, the fighting or injuring of roosters).
 Under the statute, it is a crime for any person to cause a cockfight or to injure a rooster.
+This section states that

 - Jose holds a cockfighting party at his home where friends bet on which of two roosters will win in a fight;